nextflow-io/training/docs/nf_customize/03_execution.md

 !!! note "Utilizing profiles"

-    If you're computer has internet access and one of Conda, Singularity, or Docker installed, you should be able to run any nf-core pipeline with the `test` profile and the respective software management profile "out of the box".
+    If you're computer has internet access and one of Conda, Singularity, or Docker installed, you should be able to run any nf-core pipeline with the `test` profile and the respective profile "out of the box".

-    The `test` data profile will pull small test files directly from the `nf-core/test-datasets` GitHub repository and run it on your local system.
+    The `test` data profile will pull small test files directly from the `nf-core/test-datasets` GitHub repository and run it locally.

     The `test` profile is an important control to check the pipeline is working as expected and is a great way to trial a pipeline.

     Some pipelines have multiple test `profiles` for you to try.